Research Coach Privacy

 - Marketing and Communications Data: Includes your preferences in receiving communications from us.

-- Session Notes: Includes any handwritten notes from coaching/training sessions.
+- Session Notes: Includes any handwritten or digital notes from coaching/training/interview/focus group sessions.

 3. How we collect your data

 Most of the personal information we process is provided to us directly by you.
-When you register as a client, enquire about our services via our website and use our online booking system (Microsoft Bookings) we will store the personal information you give to us such as your name, email address, postal address, telephone number.
+When you register as a client, enquire about our services via our website, use our online booking system (Microsoft Bookings) or consent to participate in a consultancy projects, we will store the personal information you give to us such as your name, email address, postal address, telephone number.
 We will also keep a record of the services and products you receive from us.

-Session notes are typically taken during the course of one-to-one coaching sessions.
+Session notes are typically taken during the course of one-to-one or group coaching sessions or through consultancy activities such as interviews and focus groups.
 Session notes are treated strictly as confidential in accordance with the Global Code of Ethics for Coaches and Mentors.

 4. The lawful basis for processing your data